-

 - E. S. Fedorov

-There is absolutely no indication that the ore-bearing conditions, which in any case are evident here, will cease with the places of previous mining operations.
-True, there is no reason to assert that we will certainly encounter rich ore deposits here; but it must be said that everywhere and even in other places, no matter how favorable the observed conditions may be, it is risky to make positive statements, but in the conditions drawn by a compiled geological map, it is more likely to assume favorable rather than unfavorable results.
+There is absolutely no indication that the former mining operations have ceased and that the ore-bearing conditions, which are evident here in any case, have disappeared.
+Admittedly, there is no reason to claim that we will certainly encounter rich ore deposits here; but it must be said that everywhere and even in other places, no matter how favorable the observed conditions may be, it is risky to make positive statements, but given the conditions depicted on the geological map, it is more likely to assume favorable rather than unfavorable results.
 The Nikolo-Podgornyi mine occupies a very special position.
-From a geological point of view, it is one of the most interesting points in the area, both for the distinctness in the development of the rocks, their complete exclusivity among others, and for the unexpectedness and novelty of the rocks themselves and the geological conditions in which they were formed.
+From a geological point of view, it is one of the most interesting points in the area, both in terms of the distinctiveness in the development of the rocks, their complete exclusivity among others, and in terms of the unexpectedness and novelty of the rocks themselves and the geological conditions in which they were formed.

 -